Inventory: Manufacturing

 A canned food manufacturer's materials inventory includes the ingredients to form the foods to be canned, empty cans and their lids (or coils of steel or aluminum for constructing those components), labels, and anything else (solder, glue, etc.) that will form part of a finished can.
 The firm's work in process includes those materials from the time of release to the work floor until they become complete and ready for sale to wholesale or retail customers.
 This may be vats of prepared food, filled cans not yet labeled or sub-assemblies of food components.
 It may also include finished cans that are not yet packaged into cartons or pallets.
 Its finished good inventory consists of all the filled and labeled cans of food in its warehouse that it has manufactured and wishes to sell to food distributors (wholesalers), to grocery stores (retailers), and even perhaps to consumers through arrangements like factory stores and outlet centers.

 Capital projects

 The partially completed work (or work in process) is a measure of inventory built during the work execution of a capital project, such as encountered in civilian infrastructure construction or oil and gas.
 Inventory may not only reflect physical items (such as materials, parts, partially-finished sub-assemblies) but also knowledge work-in-process (such as partially completed engineering designs of components and assemblies to be fabricated).

+Defence inventory

+Specific problems arise in the defence field regarding the maintenance of adequate stocks of supplies and spare parts to take account of unknown deployment requirements while avoiding risks of obsolescence.
+For example, the UK's Ministry of Defence acknowledged in 2013 that it faced "serious problems ... in the management of its inventory", holding more stocks than were required, failing to dispose of unneeded inventory, and wasting public money as a result, and around the same time, in March 2012, obsolescence within the Indian Army's air defence inventory was noted by Chief of the Army Staff General V. K. Singh in a letter to former Prime Minister Manmohan Singh.

 Virtual inventory

 A "virtual inventory" (also known as a "bank inventory") enables a group of users to share common parts, especially where their availability at short notice may be critical but they are unlikely to required by more than a few bank members at any one time.
-Virtual inventory also allows distributors and fulfilment houses to ship goods to retailers direct from stock regardless of whether the stock is held in a retail store, stock room or warehouse.
+Virtual inventory also allows distributors and fulfilment houses to ship goods to retailers direct from stock, regardless of whether the stock is held in a retail store, stock room or warehouse.
+Virtual inventories allow participants to access a wider mix of products and to reduce the risks involved in carrying inventory for which expected demand does not materialise.